Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 HTTP/2 and QUIC (HTTP/3) are new revisions of the HyperText Transfer Protocol.
 HTTP/2 introduces multiplexing which significantly reduces handshake latency.
-HTTP/1.1 will open a separate TCP session for each file it needs to reqeust, HTTP/2 opens one connection instead and uses framing to send multiple requests at the same time instead, this allows the connection to ramp up to a higher speed and quicker.
+HTTP/1.1 will open a separate TCP session for each file it needs to request, HTTP/2 opens one connection instead and uses framing to send multiple requests at the same time instead, this allows the connection to ramp up to a higher speed and quicker.
 This goes hand in hand with the BBR congestion control